remy/remysharp.com/public/blog/the-story-of-42-million-bins.md

 # The story of 42 million bins

-This past April fools day I had a bit of an adventure in server fires (though thankfully not literal) so I thought it might be interesting to share my experience, what I did, tools I used, discovered and created.
+This past month of April I had a bit of an adventure in server fires (though thankfully not literal) so I thought it might be interesting to share my experience, what I did, tools I used, discovered and created.

 <!--more-->